-A. Every employer required to withhold the tax shall file a quarterly return on the proper form setting forth the name, social security number, address, municipality of residence, withholding rate, gross earnings and amount of tax withheld for each employee, and shall remit the total sum thereof to the York Area Earned Income Tax Bureau on the dates specified.
+A. Every employer required to withhold the tax shall file a quarterly return on the proper form setting forth the name, social security number, address, municipality of residence, withholding rate, gross earnings and amount of tax withheld for each employee, and shall remit the total sum thereof to the York Adams Tax Bureau on the dates specified.

-For Quarter comprising the following months in which wages are paid Employer's Quarterly return and payment due on or before
+For Quarter comprising the Employer's Quarterly return

+following months in which and payment due

+wages are paid on or before

 Jan., Feb., March April 30

 April, May, June July 31

 July, Aug., Sept.
 October 31

 Oct., Nov., Dec.
 January 31